“You are just SO pretty!”

 Obviously I can’t control what other people choose to tell my daughter, but I can choose how I explain these comments to her.
 Right now she’s too young to understand, but give it another year.
 She’s smart.

 Zoe, you are pretty.
 You are smart.
 You don’t get credit for these things.
-If anything, Dad and I get that credit because, well, we made you after all.
 People will treat you differently for these things because they can’t tell up from down.
 It does not make you special.
-It does not make you better than the ugliest kid in your class.
+It does not make you better than any one of God’s creations.
 Mom and Dad love you because you are a gift from God and you can never do anything to earn that.